 Local news reports on monuments and museums in Pakistan reveal numerous instances of malfeasance and neglect.

-Pakistan’s Dawn newspaper noted that 129 archaeological sites including Moenjodaro, a World Heritage site, had been turned over to the provincial government but that no steps had been taken.”
+In 2010, after restructuring of heritage management was delegated to local governance in Sindh province, Pakistan’s Dawn newspaper noted that 129 archaeological sites including Moenjodaro, a World Heritage site, had been turned over to the provincial government but that “no steps had been taken.”
 The Dawn article stated that only months before, a controversy had broken out when the family of the provincial culture minister was accused of digging a waterway across the protected Makli necropolis in Thatta.
 “The antiquities department had cried itself hoarse but it was not clear whether it had any jurisdiction in the matter.”